dreadflopp/dreadsskyrimbuild_old/README.md

 Install selecting the Skin, clutter without sounds option.

 ### [Skygazer Moons SSE](http://www.nexusmods.com/skyrimspecialedition/mods/32057)
-The *Glow* version (1.2) has some issues which should be fixed in later versions.
-For now, use the *No Glow* version
+Choose either one of the two versions.
+The glow version might be too bright for ENB users.

 ### [Skyrim Redesigned WIP (SE)](http://www.nexusmods.com/skyrim/mods/8954)
 Download and install the FOMOD Version and install using the STEP option.